dotnet/docs/docs/core/diagnostics/observability-with-otel.md

 The metrics data that's exposed in Prometheus format is a point-in-time snapshot of the process's metrics.
 Each time a request is made to the metrics endpoint, it will report the current values.
 While current values are interesting, they become more valuable when compared to historical values to see trends and detect if values are anomalous.
 Commonly, services have usage spikes based on the time of day or world events, such a shopping spree on Black Friday.
 By comparing the values against historical trends, you can detect if they are abnormal, or if a metric is slowly getting worse over time.

-The process doesn't store and aggregate any history of the metrics.
+The process doesn't store any history of these metric snapshots.
 Adding that capability to the process could be resource intensive.
 Also, in a distributed system you commonly have multiple instances of each node, so you want to be able to collect the metrics from all of them and then aggregate and compare with their historical values.

 #### 7.1 Install and configure Prometheus